How Large is the Music Education Industry?

 The organization is bullish on the industry and predicts that the public will continue to engage with music at record levels.

-NAMM’s 2015 convention is likely a very good indicator of that interest.
-It was attended by almost 100,000 people, making it one of the largest in the organization’s 103-year history.
+NAMM’s convention is likely a very good indicator of that interest.
+Each year it is attended by almost 100,000 people.